NWSL announces expansion to Kentucky in 2021

 The NWSL has also announced a new partnership with Octagon’s Global Media Rights Consulting and Marketing to guide the league going forward.

 Louisville City won back-to-back USL Championship titles in 2017 and 2018.
+The team averaged more than 9,000 fans per game this season.

+“We’re excited to bring a new club for you to support and for you to be a part of the story of the Premier Women’s League in the world,” NWSL President Amanda Duffy told the crowd gathered for the announcement Monday.
+“I have high expectations of you, very high expectations of you.
+And I also have every confidence that you will be leaders in NWSL with your drums, your voices, your passion, your passion for your club and this game.”

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports